yakazimir/zubr_public/README.md

 set of static files.

-Please also note that the extractor might miss a lot of documentation, and you might need to message the src directory structure to point it to all the data.
+Please also note that the extractor might miss a lot of documentation, and you might need to massage the src directory structure to point it to all the data.

 If you use this tool, please cite the following: